durandaltheta/hermesconcurrencyengine/README.md

 - `c++20` compiler toolchain (eg, `gcc`, `clang`, etc.)
 - `cmake`

 Because usage of this library depends only on the `c++` language, in theory, it should be usable on different operating systems that support a `c++20` toolchain.
-Actual testing on the target platform with `script/validate` is recommended to verify behavior in a particular environment.

 ### Build
 A default build from within this repository can be built with: